 Basic KPIs fall into two key categories: 1) People 2) Trips.
-Below is a table that demonstrates a sample of metrics in these categories and their relevance to the commute programs discussed in Section 2.
+Below is a list of sample metrics in these categories that are relevant to all commute programs discussed in Section 2.

+People

+- Total Program Participants per Period

+- Number New Participants per Period

+- Rate of Program Satisfaction

+Trips

+- Total Participant Trips Taken

+- Average Trip Frequency of Participants

-People Trips
+- Car Trips Reduced

-Program Total Program Participants per Period Number New Participants per Period Rate of Program Satisfaction Total Participant Trips Taken Average Trip Frequency of Participants Car Trips Reduced Volume of Trips by Origin

-Transit Х Х Х Х Х Х

-Carpool Х Х Х Х Х Х х

-Remote Work х Х х

-Vanpool Х Х Х Х Х Х

-Active Commutes х х x х Х

-COMMUTE PROGRAM SAMPLE KPIS
+- Volume of Trips by Origin